The Tick (1994 TV series): Home media

+United States

 The first two episodes of The Tick, as well as Season 3's "The Tick vs Arthur," were released on VHS in 1995 and 1998 by 20th Century Fox Home Entertainment though the Fox Kids Video label.

 On August 29, 2006, Buena Vista Home Entertainment released the first season of The Tick on DVD as The Tick vs. Season One.
 This collection contains only 12 of the 13 episodes.
-On May 31, 2006, Disney released the following statement regarding the missing episode: "Due to licensing problems, episode #11 ("The Tick vs. The Mole Men") is not included.
+On May 31, Disney released the following statement regarding the missing episode: "Due to licensing problems, episode No. 11 ("The Tick vs. The Mole Men") is not included.
 However, we hope to include it in future DVD releases of The Tick".
 The UK edition of the first season, released the following year, presented all 13 episodes.
 The second season of The Tick, titled The Tick vs. Season Two, was released on August 7, 2007.
 This DVD release is not the complete set, however, as it is missing the episode "Alone Together."
 This episode features Omnipotus, a parody of Galactus (though earlier episodes used similar comic book parodies, and are available on the DVD releases).
-In the August 6, 2006 entry of his blog, Christopher McCulloch, the writer for all of the omitted episodes, states that he does not know the reason for the exclusion of episode #11 from the Season 1 DVD.
-The UK edition contains all 13 season 2 episodes.
+In the August 6, 2006, entry of his blog, Christopher McCulloch, the writer for all of the omitted episodes, states that he does not know the reason for the exclusion of episode No. 11 from the Season 1 DVD.

-In the UK, Liberation Entertainment Ltd. released all three seasons, complete with no missing episodes and all presented uncut and unedited.
+United Kingdom

+In the United Kingdom, Liberation Entertainment released all three seasons on DVD.
+Season 1 on 20 August 2007, Season 2 on 8 October 2007, and Season 3 on 21 January 2008 with a boxset following on 17 March 2008.
+These sets are uncut and unedited, featuring all episodes of the series.

 Reception

 Critical response

 During its original run, The Tick was nominated for several Annie Awards as well as Emmys and, in 1995, won two of the former.
-In March 2008, Wizard magazine ranked The Tick #16 on its Top 100 Greatest Cartoons.
-In January 2009, IGN ranked The Tick #6 on its Top 100 Animated Series list.
+In March 2008, Wizard magazine ranked The Tick No. 16 on its Top 100 Greatest Cartoons.
+In January 2009, IGN ranked The Tick No. 6 on its Top 100 Animated Series list.
 IGN went on to regard it "the first great lampooning of the superhero genre" and compared the series to Mel Brooks and Monty Python.
-On Rotten Tomatoes, The Tick has an aggregate score of 100% based on 8 critic reviews.
+On Rotten Tomatoes, The Tick has an aggregate score of 100% based on eight critic reviews.